Please Wait The server is building the Menu System

 Will the PlayStation ‘Power Supply Unit’ (PSU) overload/overheat with PSIO?

-No, even if (hypothetically) your cartridge somehow developed a short circuit, the internal fuses on the PlayStation’s voltage rails would go open circuit before any hazard or fault is even perceived.
+If (hypothetically) your cartridge even somehow developed a short circuit, the internal fuses on the PlayStation's voltage rails would go open circuit before any hazard or fault is even perceived.